baldurk/renderdoc/docs/getting_started/faq.rst

         #define GL_DEBUG_TOOL_NAME_EXT            0x678A
         #define GL_DEBUG_TOOL_PURPOSE_EXT         0x678B

-A similar extension for Vulkan will be proposed after release.

 .. _unstripped-shader-info:

 My shaders have 'cbuffer0' and unnamed variables, how do I get proper debug info?